openstack/i18n/doc/source/glossary.rst

 Once your change is merged, the updated glossary will be uploaded to Zanata.
 Note that the upload to Zanata is a **manual** process now.
-Only the Zanata administrator (usually the I18n PTL and some limited folks) can upload a glossary.
-If your glossary is not uploaded, contact the I18n team or the PTL via the i18n mailing list.
+Only the Zanata administrator (usually the I18n SIG Chair and some limited folks like core reviewers) can upload a glossary.
+If your glossary is not uploaded, contact the I18n team or the SIG Chair via the i18n mailing list.

 .. note::